Federalist 75: On the Power to Make Treaties

 Federalist 75 deals with the President and his power to make treaties with other nations, subject to approval of two thirds of the Senate.

-With the exception of impeachment, the Commander in Chief’s and the Power to Pardon is absolute.
+With the exception of impeachment, the Power to Pardon is absolute.
 Nixon’s resignation is what enabled Ford to pardon him.

 I am certainly no classical scholar, I leave that to men like Victor Davis Hansen whom I greatly admire.
 But I have read some of the ancients.
 And truth be known, they were prescient in their thoughts.
 And eternal in their wisdom.
 We simply haven’t, and don’t, pay attention.
 So the following offers a few …